anmaslov/feeder/README.md

 - Check broker is running: `systemctl status mosquitto`
 - Verify IP address and credentials
 - Check Serial Monitor for error codes
+- Ensure MQTT user has permissions for homeassistant/# topics

+### Home Assistant doesn't show entities
+- Check MQTT integration is configured
+- Look for entities with "kormushka" in the name
+- Check MQTT broker logs for discovery messages

 ## 📚 Based On